,

 To the left of the door was an alcove housing the boiler which was fired with a special type of coal called Phurnacite.
 The ceiling was low there and took the top part of the boiler chimney.

-Two fairly large pipes went between the ceiling and the boiler.
+Two fairly large pipes were between the ceiling and the boiler.
 One carried water down from the cold water tank in the loft and the other carried the hot water, heated in the boiler, upstairs to the hot tank, which was in the airing cupboard in the bathroom.
 I suppose these pipes were rather dominantly ugly by today's standards, but they never struck me that way.
 My father would put his hand on the hot pipe to test whether the water was hot enough for a bath.

 The mangle

 Further round against that wall, under some wall-shelves was the mangle which was essentially like the mangle in any Victorian or Edwardian home, although smaller.
-It was rolled out for use every week.

 My mother always regretted getting rid of her mangle.
 She said, with some justification that a mangle did half of the ironing because the rollers flattened and smoothed the wet washing.
 She never did have a washing machine, in spite of cajoling.
 I suppose she was brought up to believe that a woman's work was in the home and that labour-saving devices were in some way decadent.